UTA Flight 772: Memorials

+The memorial was visible in aerial imagery on Google maps.
+In December 2023, it was reported to have been vandalized and destroyed; the French newspaper Le Canard enchaîné attributed the action to the Russian Wagner Group.

 In popular culture

 Rush drummer Neil Peart mentioned this incident at length in his travel memoir, The Masked Rider: Cycling in West Africa, as he had taken this flight less than a year prior to the incident from N'Djamena to Paris once he was finished with his Cameroon bicycling tour.

 A book by Stu Newburger called The Forgotten Flight: Terrorism, Diplomacy and the Pursuit of Justice is about the crash.